Last Updated on 27 November 2025 by Cycloscope

 Transportation in South Korea

-Ferries connect all of the islands not served by bridges.
-Sometimes it can be hard to understand the routes, especially in minor ports where you’ll hardly find any English spoken.
-But don’t let this put you down, explore the islands, especially the less known ones, they are some of the most amazing and pure parts of South Korea.
+But don’t let this put you down, explore the islands, especially the lesser-known ones, they are some of the most amazing and pure parts of South Korea.
 Once we took a random ferry, and one other time we pointed to a little island on a map and went there, and both times we didn’t regret it.

-Small fees apply for bicycles but they can go aboard fully assembled.
+Small fees apply for bicycles, but they can go aboard fully assembled.

 Did you like this article and want to know more?
 Check our full travel journal in South Korea!
 Don’t forget to follow us on Social Networks and share this post if you find it useful.
 Thanks!